Edit

 Faulting module path: C:\Windows\SYSTEM32\ntdll.dll

-Scenario #4: You install LocalDB on a Windows 11 device.
-The setup fails and in the SQL Server error log, you notice entries similar to:
+You install LocalDB on a Windows 11 device and the setup fails.
+In the SQL Server error log, you notice the following entries:

 2021-12-15 23:25:04.28 spid5s Cannot use file 'C:\Users\Administrator\AppData\Local\Microsoft\Microsoft SQL Server Local DB\Instances\TestInstance\master.mdf' because it was originally formatted with sector size 4096 and is now on a volume with sector size 16384.
 Move the file to a volume with a sector size that is the same as or smaller than the original sector size.

-In the Windows 11 Application Event Log, you notice entries similar to:
+In the Windows 11 Application Event Log, you notice the following entries:

 Message : Windows API call WaitForMultipleObjects returned error code: 575.
 Windows system error message is: {Application Error}